jotpowers/Personal-Growth/vignettes.md

 * Are they super-responsive and drop everything when they get an email?
 * Do they expect well polished Powerpoints?
+* Do they value speeling nor grammar?
+* Do they emphasize relationships over disagreement?
 * Do they like pineapple on their pizza?
-* Do they emphasize relationships over disagreement?
 * Do they prefer well engineered solutions or fast solutions?
 * Do they have their phone available on the weekends?